Reality Bites: Lawsuit

 In 2005, the real Dyer (a film financier) sued writer Childress, producer DeVito, and director Stiller.
-Dyer claimed that screenwriter Childress stated on audio commentary tracks that she wrote the story based on her actual college friends and roommates, and that he was then forced to deal with past and potential clients' "inquiries as to whether he was the fictional character" as well as internet users attributing outlandish, caustic, unprofessional and immature quotations lifted from the film’s dialogue as being ideas and jargon of his own.
+Dyer claimed that screenwriter Childress stated on audio commentary tracks that she wrote the story based on her actual college friends and roommates, and that he was then forced to deal with past and potential clients' "inquiries as to whether he was the fictional character" as well as internet users attributing outlandish, caustic, unprofessional and immature quotations lifted from the film's dialogue as being ideas and jargon of his own.
 The defendants attempted to seek shelter under California's anti-SLAPP statutes, but in early 2007 the appeals court denied them SLAPP protection.
 The suit was quickly settled after Dyer received a written document from Childress stating he was not the person portrayed in the film.

 Television series

+In August 2013, it was reported that a television series adaptation of the film is in the works at NBC with Childress and Stiller serving as executive producers with Universal Television.
 In May 2022, it was reported that a television series adaptation of the film is in the works at Peacock with Childress, DeVito, Jenna Bans, Michael Shamberg, Stacey Sher and Casey Kyber serving as executive producers.